radum/webpagetest-private-instance/README.md

 To overcome this check `Ignore SSL Certificate Errors` under settings and run the test again.

+## Network latency / speed simulation

+At the moment as far as I know this doesn't work inside Docker.
+But you can use [throttle](https://github.com/sitespeedio/throttle) to simulate slow network connections on Linux and Mac OS X.

 # Vagrant

+**NOT WORKING at the moment.**

 ## Initial setup